-This BLOG On Recorded Date In Foreclosure Versus Surrender Date Of Home Was PUBLISHED On June 18th, 2019
+This Article Is About Recorded Date In Foreclosure Versus Surrender Date Of Home

 - Waiting period for bankruptcy is 2 years from the date of the bankruptcy discharge on FHA and VA Loans